Working closely with our clients and their brokers to deliver innovative and effective casualty reinsurance products.

 Lucy is ACII qualified.

-George joined Barbican in September 2015 and is assistant underwriter for North American casualty treaty.
+George joined Barbican in September 2015 and is an underwriter for North American casualty treaty.

 George joined Barbican after graduating from Exeter University with a degree in Economics.
-George was very familiar with the company, having completed five separate work experience stints at Barbican during his 6th form and university holidays.
+George completed five separate work experience stints at Barbican during his 6th form and university holidays.

 Natalie joined Barbican in April 2017 and is underwriting assistant for North American casualty treaty.